 (Supple Religion Writer of the Year, Third Place)"

-Ah, well, now, instead of my trying to answer the mother of all koans, let me tell you instead about my enduring love of of fountain pens.
+Ah, well, now, instead of my trying to answer the mother of all koans, let me tell you instead about my enduring love of fountain pens.
 First off, I learned to write under the strict tutelage of Catholic nuns in Spain, dipping pen into inkwell -- yes, I'm either that old or the school was that archaic.
 I then discovered Sheaffer fountain pens at the Five & Dime near my grandparents' home in Atlanta and never looked back.
 Fountain pens are pretty much all I ever use, be it interviewing people for a documentary or feature article, taking notes at an art show or compiling a grocery list.
 But I'm not a collector, more of an accumulator.
-My current favorites include a 1950s Sheaffer snorkel pen my brother, Dixon, found in our grandfather's desk; a retractable-nib Pilot my husband, Bill, surprised me with for a birthday; and a slim Muji granddaughter, Olivia, put me on to.
+My current favorites include a 1950s Sheaffer snorkel pen my brother, Dixon, found in our grandfather's desk; a retractable-nib Pilot my husband, Bill, surprised me with for a birthday; and a slim Muji that granddaughter, Olivia, put me on to.
 Another thing about me: I don't fret about dangling participles.